anexs1/researcher-collaboration/README.md

 Set up Express.js and create endpoints for user registration, login, profile management, posting announcements, and managing collaborator requests.
 Implement JWT-based authentication and middleware to secure routes.
 Set up the MySQL database and write queries for storing and retrieving data.
+Implement real-time chat functionality using Socket.io

+## Database Design

-Implement real-time chat functionality using Socket.io.
-4. Database Setup (MySQL) The database is structured to store the data related to users, announcements, collaboration requests, and messages.
+The database is designed to store user information, research announcements, and collaboration requests.

-Tables: Some key tables include:
+## Tables: Some key tables include:

-Users: Stores user information such as name, email, password, and role.
+## Users: Stores user information such as name, email, password, and role.

-Announcements: Stores research opportunities and requests for collaborators.
+## Announcements: Stores research opportunities and requests for collaborators.

-Messages: Stores messages exchanged between users.
-CollaboratorRequests: Stores requests from users to participate in research projects.
+## CollaboratorRequests: Stores requests from users to participate in research projects.

-Relationships: Use foreign keys to establish relationships between users and their announcements or collaborator requests.
+## Relationships: Use foreign keys to establish relationships between users and their announcements or collaborator requests.

-Steps:
+Design the database schema for the Users, Announcements, and CollaboratorRequests tables.
+Create SQL queries for interacting with the database (e.g., adding new users, posting new announcements).
+Use an ORM (like Sequelize or TypeORM) if necessary for easier database interaction.
+The database is structured to store the data related to users, announcements, collaboration requests, and messages.

+T
 Design the database schema for the Users, Announcements, Messages, and CollaboratorRequests tables.
 Create SQL queries for interacting with the database (e.g., adding new users, posting new announcements).
 Use an ORM (like Sequelize or TypeORM) if necessary for easier database interaction.
 5. Real-Time Functionality (Socket.io)